7 most common digital marketing mistakes people make

 2. Not testing, and thinking we know what the audience likes

 On a technical level, one of the most common mistakes people make is not testing.
-Because a lot of time is often spent on brainstorming the perfect copy or creating the perfect image, they only ever publish the one set, without thinking to test different variations.
+Because a lot of time is often spent on brainstorming the perfect copy or creating the perfect image, they only ever publish the one set without taking the time to test different variations.

-You can test everything, from high-level things, such as the digital marketing channels you work with, to a micro level, such as audiences, copy and creatives.
+You can test everything, both on a macro level like the digital marketing channels you work with, to a micro level by looking at audiences, copy and creatives.

 3. Not Focusing

-Testing everything doesn’t mean you become scatter-brained distracted.
+Beware when testing different options that you don’t become distracted.
 Lacking focus and developing shiny-object syndrome has damaged the potential of many digital marketing campaigns.

 Because of the sheer amount of information, tools and strategies out there, it’s easy to try too many things at the same time, or to only half test something out before growing disheartened and trying something else out.

 All strategies and channels take time before you fully see its potential.
 That means you should make sure you know exactly what you want to achieve when you’re looking trying something new, and what ‘success’ looks like in cold, hard numbers.
-Then you should timebox an experiment, focus on it, and only after the allotted time has elapsed, before making a judgement on whether the experiment was a success or not.
+Then you should schedule an experiment, focus on it, and only for a predetermined amount time before making a judgement on whether the experiment was a success or not.
 If it was, then keep doing what you were doing!
 If not, then move on to the next.

 4. Not thinking about where everything fits in the funnel

-A customer experiences their purchasing decision journey by going through your sales funnel.
+Every customer will go through your sales funnel.
 At the top of your funnel are people who are not aware of your brand yet.
 As they journey through your funnel, you’ll naturally lose more and more people, but the ones who stay will become more familiar with your brand, and become closer to purchasing your product.